kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 The `deploy` task calls 2 tasks: `:app:build` and `:projectD:createStack`;
 and when they finished the `deploy` task shows a farewell message.
-Of course you can execte this task independentlyas:
+Of course you can execute these tasks independently as:

 ```
 $ cd $NeoGOF